Skip to main content

 Key Differences Analysis:

-• Behavior: Swift enforces a type distinction between String and Substring, preventing accidental long-term retention of references to large strings.
-C#’s Substring directly returns a string (causing a copy), unless you explicitly use Span.
+• Behavior: Swift enforces a distinction between String and Substring types to prevent accidental long-term retention of references to large strings.
+C#’s Substring directly returns a string (copy) unless you explicitly use Span.

 Comparing Strings